In this lab you’ll learn how to send data from p5.js to a microcontroller using asynchronous serial communication.

 Things You’ll Need

-For this lab, you’ll need the hardware below, and you’ll need to download the P5.js complete library.
-You’ll also need to install node.js and the P5.serialserver (instructions here).
-You can use the P5.js web editor or your favorite text editor for this (the Visual Studio Code text editor works well).
+For this lab, you’ll need the hardware below, and you’ll need the same software setup as the Serial Input to P5.js lab: You’ll create a p5.js sketch.
+You’ll also use the p5.serialport library and the P5.serialcontrol app.
+You can use the p5.js web editor or your favorite text editor for this (the Visual Studio Code editor or the Atom text editor work well).

 Prepare the breadboard

 Connect power and ground on the breadboard to power and ground from the microcontroller.
-On the Arduino module, use the 5V and any of the ground connections:
+On the Arduino UNo, use the 5V and any of the ground connections.
+On the Nano, use 3.3V and the ground connections:

 Made with Fritzing